Penedès DOP

 Penedès ([pənəˈðɛs]) is a Spanish Denominación de Origen Protegida (DOP) (Denominació d'Origen Protegida in Catalan) for wines in Catalonia, (Spain).
+As of 2025 harvest, Penedès makes history as the first wine appellation with 100% certified organic production.
 Penedès DOP includes all of the Penedès region and municipalities of four other counties: Anoia, Alt Camp, Baix Llobregat and Tarragonès.
 The area is framed by the coastal hills of the Garraf Massif and the higher inland mountains which skirt the Central Depression.

 Long considered one of the country's best wine-producing regions after the Rioja, it is also one of the most ancient viticultural areas in Europe.
 Perhaps better-known for its Cava production (a sparkling wine which has had its own Denominación de Origen since 1986) white grape varieties predominate, although the region also produces some highly regarded, oak-aged reds.

 Geography

 The Penedès DOP is centred in the regional capital, Vilafranca del Penedès, with nearby Sant Sadurní d'Anoia the acknowledged centre of Cava production.
 Besides these two, the principal towns are Vilanova i la Geltrú, Sitges and el Vendrell.
 The Penedès DOP includes 66 municipalities.

 A distinction must be drawn between the boundaries of the traditional wine growing region and those of the historical administrative area.
 The wine-growing region is divided into three main subzones: